Hirokazu Sawamura

-Hirokazu Sawamura (澤村 拓一, Sawamura Hirokazu) is a Japanese professional baseball pitcher for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He has previously played in NPB for the Yomiuri Giants, and in Major League Baseball (MLB) for the Boston Red Sox.
+Hirokazu Sawamura (澤村 拓一, Sawamura Hirokazu) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Yomiuri Giants and Chiba Lotte Marines, and in Major League Baseball (MLB) for the Boston Red Sox.
 Listed at 6 ft 0 in and 212 lb, he throws and bats right-handed.

 Baseball career

 Sawamura played college baseball for Chuo University in Tokyo.
 On October 28, 2010, Sawamura was drafted by the Yomiuri Giants first overall pick in the 2010 Nippon Professional Baseball draft.